Application of Bayesian statistics to the sector of decay constants in three-flavour ChPT: Summary

 \no These results have used conservative estimates for the priors of the low-energy constants at the leading order ($F_0$ and $B_0$).

-Alternatively, we have used a recent computation of the leading order LECs by the $\chi$QCD Collaboration \cite{CHQCD:2021pql}.
+Alternatively, we have used a recent computation of the leading order LECs $F_0$ and $B_0$ by the $\chi$QCD Collaboration \cite{CHQCD:2021pql} as an additional input.
 Though the work has not been fully published yet, it has been cited by the Flavour Lattice Averaging Group \cite{FLAG:2021npn}.
-In this case we have obtained for $L_4^r$ and $L_5^r$:
+In this case we have obtained: